 We encourage you to look at our individual faculty members and fellows to review their individual interests and look forward to our application to our program!

-Assistant Professor of Obstetrics, Gynecology and Reproductive Sciences
+Associate Professor of Obstetrics, Gynecology and Reproductive Sciences

 Director of the Maternal Fetal Medicine Fellowship